krahets/hello-algo/docs-en/chapter_computational_complexity/iteration_and_recursion.md

 **`While` loops provide more flexibility than `for` loops**, especially since they allow for custom initialization and modification of the condition variable at each step.

-For example, in the following code, the condition variable $i$ is updated twice in each round, which would be inconvenient to implement with a `for` loop.
+For example, in the following code, the condition variable $i$ is updated twice each round, which would be inconvenient to implement with a `for` loop.

 ```src
 [file]{iteration}-[class]{}-[func]{while_loop_ii}